Markey defeats Kennedy III in Massachusetts’ Senate primary

 That helped Markey overcome the enduring power of the Kennedy name in Massachusetts.
 The 39-year-old congressman sought to cast the 74-year-old Markey as someone out of touch after spending decades in Congress, first in the House before moving to the Senate.

+“He is the most corrupt, most racist, most incompetent president in American history,” Markey said.
+“We must banish his agenda of division and destruction to the history books.”

+Markey also credited his win in part to support from younger voters telling them “when they say you’re too young, show up with your friends.”

-Kennedy said Tuesday night that the results aren’t the ones he’d hoped for, but pledged to work for Markey’s reelection.
+Earlier Tuesday evening Kennedy said that while the results aren’t the ones he’d hoped for, he would work for Markey’s reelection.

 “The senator is a good man.
 You never heard me say otherwise,” Kennedy told supporters at an outdoor rally.
 Kennedy also suggested that the movement of supporters the campaign pulled together would continue past the current election.